douglascdev/hashtablebot/docs/source/persistence.rst

 SQLAlchemy
 ----------

-The bot uses `SQLAlchemy 1.4 <https://docs.sqlalchemy.org/en/14/contents.html>`_ as ORM.
-Currently the bot uses an SQLite database file(`hashtablebot.db` in the package folder) to store data, but a separate database application will be used in the future.
+The bot uses `SQLAlchemy 1.4 <https://docs.sqlalchemy.org/en/14/contents.html>`_ as ORM, which connects to a Postgres server running in a docker compose container.

 The :py:mod:`hashtablebot.persistence` package contains the code that handles persisting and retrieving data, and :py:mod:`hashtablebot.entity` defines the Python objects to be persisted and their corresponding table structures.